 The bankruptcy system and the impacts of coronavirus

-We are seeking stakeholder submissions on possible changes to the bankruptcy system to inform the Australian Government’s ongoing response to address the impacts of coronavirus (COVID-19).
-We invite public submissions on the topics raised in our discussion paper.
+The Australian Government invited submissions on possible changes to the bankruptcy system to inform the Australian Government's ongoing response to address the impacts of coronavirus (COVID-19), between 13 January and 12 February 2021.

 The Bankruptcy Act 1966 regulates Australia's personal insolvency system.
 It creates a framework to allow people in severe financial stress to discharge unmanageable debts while providing for the realisation of a debtor's available assets for distribution to affected creditors.